Murders of Floyd and Vera Hill

-On June 24, 2004, 87-year-old Floyd Hill and his 72-year-old wife Vera Hill were both attacked and murdered in Guin, Alabama, United States, by an intruder who bludgeoned them severely before stealing $140 and prescription drugs from the couple.
-Floyd was mortally wounded and died on the scene; Vera survived until September 12, 2004, when she died of complications resulting from her injuries.
+On June 24, 2004, 87-year-old Floyd Hill and his 72-year-old wife Vera Hill were murdered in Guin, Alabama, United States, by an intruder who bludgeoned them severely before stealing $140 and prescription drugs from the couple.
+Floyd died on the scene; Vera died on September 12, 2004, of complications resulting from her injuries.

-The Hills' 30-year-old neighbour, Jamie Ray Mills, was arrested and charged with murdering the couple.
-Mills was found guilty of the double murder and sentenced to death in 2007, while Mills's wife was similarly convicted of murder but jailed for life.
+The Hills' 30-year-old neighbor, Jamie Ray Mills, was arrested and charged with murdering the couple.
+Mills was found guilty of the double murder and sentenced to death in 2007, while Mills's wife was convicted of murder but jailed for life.
 Jamie Mills remained on death row for about 17 years before he was executed on May 30, 2024.

 Double murder

-At the time of the murder, the Hills were both present at home when they were approached by Jamie Ray Mills, who was accompanied by his wife JoAnn Mills.
+At the time of the murder, the Hills were at home when they were approached by Jamie Ray Mills, who was accompanied by his wife, JoAnn Mills.
 Jamie and JoAnn Mills had just completed an overnight drug use session, in which they smoked methamphetamine together.
 Mills reportedly asked the Hills if he and his wife could borrow their phone.
-The couple allowed the couple into their house.
+The couple allowed the Jamie and JoAnn Mills into their house.

-Some time after gaining entry into the home of the Hills, Jamie Mills attacked the couple by bludgeoning them with a machete, tire tool and ballpeen hammer.
+Some time after gaining entry into the home of the Hills, Jamie Mills bludgeoned the couple with a machete, tire tool and ballpeen hammer.
 Mills assaulted Floyd Hill first, while the latter was talking to him in the shed, just as the women were walking back to the porch.
 Mills then carried out a vicious assault on Vera, who had turned back to the shed after hearing the assault on her husband.
-Mills and his wife ransacked the house and stole some prescription drugs and $140 before they leaving the house.
+Mills and his wife ransacked the house and stole some prescription drugs and $140 before they left the house.

 After the attack, the Hills' children and grandchildren, who were unable to reach the couple by phone, lodged a police report, and Guin police officer Larry Webb arrived at the Hills' home shortly after dark.
 He inspected the house after there was no response to his calls and knocks, and discovered the bodies of the couple inside the padlocked shed.

-Floyd Hill was mortally wounded and died at the scene.
-Vera was still alive but sustained severe head and neck injuries.
+Floyd Hill died of his injuries at the scene.
+Vera sustained severe head and neck injuries.
 Despite timely medical intervention, she later died.
 The autopsies separately conducted on both Floyd and Vera confirmed that both the Hills died from blunt and sharp force trauma; a trauma surgeon from the University of Alabama Hospital testified that Vera would have died within hours if she had not received the treatment she was given on the day of the murder.